 The WaCCliM pilot has assisted both utilities to assess their current situation and identify significant measures to reduce emissions by over 12% on water supply and 20% on wastewater in addition to the 30% reduction associated to increasing wastewater coverage.

 This includes greater treatment of wastewater, energy produced from biogas and energy savings.
 Further promising energy saving measures are being investigated for both drinking water and wastewater systems to reduce both GHG emissions and operating costs.
+For a detailed account of WaCCliM’s impact in Mexico, check this factsheet.

 GHG emissions reduction measures within the urban water cycle of Guanajuato.
 Illustration: © 2017 Creative Republic